• Skip to primary navigation

 3 - Sage

-Sage is a savory powerhouse that shares rosemary's presence in simple beef and pork meals, though its flavor is much more pronounced so tread carefully when applying this substitute.
+Sage (Salvia officinalis) is a savory powerhouse that shares rosemary's presence in simple beef and pork meals, though its flavor is much more pronounced so tread carefully when applying this substitute.

 Characteristics: The velvety, green-gray foliage lends a soft, slightly coarse texture to your fingertips.

-Flavor Profile: Sage offers an earthy base with a hefty dose of pine on the palate, making it ideal for stuffing and creamy dishes.
+Sage offers an earthy base with a hefty dose of pine on the palate, making it ideal for stuffing and pumpkin and sage soup ideas.

 Tips and Ratios: The rule of thumb here is to use half as much sage as you would have used rosemary.
 Its intense flavor may overpower your dish, so use it with delicacy in risottos, root vegetable roasts, and sausage-based recipes.